CoVid 19 Upate: (7/1/2020)

 - Couples (families) may sit together.

-- During communion, hold cloth, do NOT wipe mouth or kiss chalice.
+- During communion do NOT wipe mouth or kiss chalice.

-- Bow to venerate cross and receive blessing at end of service.
+- You may venerate cross and receive blessing at end of service, again with masks ON.

 - Thank you.